peurpdapeurp/ndnpttv2/README.md

 Below are instructions on how install the prerequisites of NDNPTTv2, which are the latest JDK, Android SDK, Android NDK 19, and android-crew-staging.

-Follow the instructions here to install the latest JDK: https://docs.oracle.com/en/java/javase/11/install/installation-jdk-linux-platforms.html#GUID-737A84E4-2EFF-4D38-8E60-3E29D1B884B8
-(Make sure to set your JAVA_HOME environment variable correctly after installation; if you do not, the "./gradlew assembleDebug" command will fail in the last ndnpttv2 installation step).
+First, follow the instructions here to install the latest JDK: https://docs.oracle.com/en/java/javase/11/install/installation-jdk-linux-platforms.html#GUID-737A84E4-2EFF-4D38-8E60-3E29D1B884B8.
+Make sure to set your JAVA_HOME environment variable correctly after installation; if you do not, the "./gradlew assembleDebug" command will fail in the last ndnpttv2 installation step.

 Next, install the Android SDK: